HOW TO JOIN/RENEW

 The membership year runs from September through August.
 For inclusion in the membership directory, please submit dues and completed membership form by the October monthly meeting date.

-While in-person meetings have been suspended until further notice due to the pandemic, we are still welcoming new members and encouraging current members to renew.
+While in-person meetings have been suspended through January 2022 due to the pandemic, we are still welcoming new members and encouraging current members to renew.
 Download a 2020-2021 membership form and mail with your check to the Membership Committee member indicated on the form.
 Make checks payable to OCQG.

 Meetings are the 2nd Monday of every month (except August).
-Until further notice, all of our meetings are being held online via Zoom.
-Meeting notices will be sent to all members via email with links and log in instructions for the Zoom meeting.
+Through January 2022, all of our meetings are being held online via Zoom.
+While we miss seeing each other in person, our speakers have adapted well to virtual presentation and we've discovered that it's often easier to see details in photographs online than it is when someone holds up an item at the front of the room in-person.
+Meeting notices are sent to all paid members via email with links and log in instructions for the Zoom meeting.